marcmarinam/obsidian-fmp/Promo Doc.md

 You can lead confidently in tackling some of the most complex or challenging technical problems faced by your team, from design and planning to implementation.
 - Led the scaffolding of the freemium system.
+	- Worked on the Architecture Proposal.
 - Led the free trial remake.
 - Singlehandedly worked on Premium Free Trial.

 You are an evangelist for consistent high-quality and efficient delivery within your team.
-- I have created several hooksa nd
+- I have created several hooks and utilities to help my teammates deliver code more easily and with better quality.

 You look beyond short-term deliverables, helping the team manage their long-term responsibilities.